By Colin Raney, Co-Founder of Ray

 Price: $15/month (individual) | Platforms: iOS, Android, NordicTrack/ProForm equipment

-iFIT is a strong Peloton alternative if you own, or are open to buying, a NordicTrack or ProForm machine.
-The hardware integration is the standout feature.
-Trainers can automatically adjust your treadmill’s incline and speed, your bike’s resistance, and your rower’s intensity during workouts.
+The hardware integration is the standout feature that sets iFIT apart from other fitness apps.
+Trainers can automatically adjust your treadmill’s incline and speed, your bike’s resistance, and your rower’s intensity during workouts—eliminating the manual adjustments required with most other platforms.

-The content library is huge: global outdoor routes, gym classes, floor, strength, running, yoga, nutrition coaching.
-The trainer-led workouts are well-produced and the Google Maps-powered outdoor routes are genuinely unique.
-You can run trails across the world while your treadmill adjusts the incline to match.
+The content library spans multiple categories: global outdoor routes, gym classes, floor workouts, strength training, running, yoga, and nutrition coaching.
+The trainer-led workouts are professionally produced, and the Google Maps-powered outdoor routes offer a genuinely unique experience.
+You can run trails across the world while your treadmill automatically adjusts the incline to match the terrain.

 Where it falls short: